 She has a duo with the French guitarist and composer Benjamin Sauzereau.
 She recently played with projects such as Lynn Cassiers’ Imaginary Band, Fnussjen, Daniele Martini trio, Melingo, Lyenn, Along a Line and Wouter Vandenabeele to name a few …

 She has been teaching a ‘Tango ensemble’ course and ‘Tango violin’ at Muziekpublique since September 2016.
-She recorded the music of Giovanni di Domenico, such as ‘Terra Che Cammina’ with Mo(ve)ments Ensemble, and ‘ARCO’ in cooperation with Jim O’Rourke.
+She recorded the music of Giovanni di Domenico, such as ‘Terra Che Cammina’ with Mo(ve)ments Ensemble (with John Ruocco), and ‘ARCO’ in cooperation with Jim O’Rourke.
 She is currently a member of the portuguese band Oba Loba with whom she recorded several CD’s and vinyls.
 She has written music for theater pieces such as Kurt Demey’s La ville Qui Respire and for dance performances such as Fallen Thoughts and Trapped Inside by dancer and choreographer Satya Roosens of compagnie ‘Studio Eclipse‘ with whom she has toured in Europe and Australia.
 With Satya, she gave the workshop ‘Interaction between dance and music’ for dancers in Lithuania, 2016.
 Together they wrote the theater piece ‘Veni, Vidi, Venus’ which will go in première in 2018.

 With Jon Birdsong’s project Spiral Consort, she has played ‘shells’ on festivals such as Urban Ritual Festival and AlbaNova Festival (2014).